Assignment đź“‘

 You can make proposals on the topic you want to work for (deadline see schedule).
 However, the final assignment will be made by me.

-You need to do research on
+You need to do present

 • the characteristics of the technology (e.g., based on the characteristics discussed in lecture),